etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/data-validation-part1.md

 ---
-title: "Data validation"
+title: "Data Validation Part 1"
-description: "ETLBox: C#'s Answer to Seamless ETL Processing and Thorough Data Validation"
+description: "ETLBox (Part 1): C#'s Answer to Seamless ETL Processing and Thorough Data Validation"
 lead: "This article was also published as a blog article 'ETLBox: C#'s Answer to Seamless ETL Processing and Thorough Data Validation'"
 draft: false
 images: []